Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 ***Healing Jolt.*** Choose one creature or object you can see within 30 feet of the target.
 Healing energy flows into the chosen recipient, restoring 2d6 Hit Points to it.

 You can use this energy a number of times equal to your Intelligence modifier (minimum of once), but you can do so no more than once on a turn.
-You regain all expended uses when you finish a long rest.
+You regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 15: Improved Defender